 The CSRD expands the reporting obligations to 50,000 companies in Europe and requires businesses with a minimum of 250 employees to disclose non-financial information starting from 2023.
 Additionally, it proposes to extend reporting requirements to listed small and medium-sized enterprises (SMEs), excluding microenterprises, in a phased approach until 2027.

-Compliance with the CSRD focuses on governance and measurement, requiring companies to establish internal accountability structures and track key performance indicators (KPIs) to assess progress towards sustainability goals.
+Compliance with the CSRD focuses on governance and measurement, requiring companies to establish internal accountability structures and track key performance indicators (KPIs) to assess progress toward sustainability goals.

 The Corporate Sustainability Report, as required by the CSRD, includes elements such as business model description, sustainability policies, negative impact mitigation, risk management, and relevant KPIs.
 Accurate identification and tracking of sustainability KPIs are crucial for both measuring performance and meeting reporting obligations.